janschill/cern-solid-code-investigation/report/review-solid-spec.md

 Section 3 of The Solid Ecosystem is titled *Clients and Apps* and states that it will give an implementation guidance, but because it is missing, it cannot be reasoned about.
 Therefore, an evaluation of existing Solid applications will be conducted. -->

-*Note: Assume that prior to this part in the report Solid has been thoroughly described*
+*TODO: Assume that prior to this part in the report Solid('s values and principles) has(/have) been thoroughly described.*

+Reviewed document at: Editor’s Draft, 13 November 2020

 [The Solid Ecosystem](https://solid.github.io/specification/) is a by the [Solid editorial team](https://github.com/solid/process/blob/master/panels.md) published technical report.
 It is the official rewrite of the informal [Solid specification](https://github.com/solid/solid-spec/), which was intially used to define the architecture of Solid servers and clients.
 This rewrite is still incomplete and being worked on continuously.\

-The Solid ecosystem combines a set of carefully selected specifications that were adopted or newly defined, to bring together the architecture that aligns the principles and values of Solid.
-These components are loosely coupled can therefore evolve as independently as possible, to ensure flexibility and robustness [Intro p4](https://solid.github.io/specification/#intro).\
+The Solid ecosystem combines a set of carefully selected specifications that were adopted or newly defined, to bring together an architecture that aligns the principles and values of Solid.
+These components are loosely coupled, can therefore evolve as independently as possible, to ensure flexibility and robustness [Source p4](https://solid.github.io/specification/#intro).\
-The intention of the document is to "explain the easiest way to understand how Solid works, as opposed to easiest way for building servers and clients" [Intro p6](https://solid.github.io/specification/#intro).
+The intention of the document is to "explain the easiest way to understand how Solid works, as opposed to easiest way for building servers and clients" [Source p6](https://solid.github.io/specification/#intro).

 The main specification starts off by describing how a data pod and a Solid app should be implemented using the HTTP protocol in section [2.
 Resource Access](https://solid.github.io/specification/#resource-access).
 A data pod is a web server that responds to HTTP requests and returns HTTP responses.
 Its purpose is the storage of data and the management of who has access to this data.\
 A Solid app is a client that is sending requests to a data pod.
 It should be able to read and write depending on the access control to a data pod.\